Emelieh21/alexa-skill-where-is-my-train-python/README.md

 3. In the `Interaction Model` - add the intent_schema, the **two** custom slot types (LIST_OF_STATIONS_ONE and LIST_OF_STATIONS_TWO) and the example_utterances.

-4. If you are planning to use a Lambda function from aws, then let's make it now.
+4. If you are planning to use a Lambda function from aws, now is the time to make it.
 Go to aws.amazon.com, and look for Lambda.
 Click on `Create a Lambda Function`, select `Blank Function` and continue.
 Do not forget to configure the trigger!
-Click on the "clickable" blank box and select "Alexa Skills ...
+Click on the "clickable" blank box and select "Alexa Skills Kit".
+Here you can give the function a name, description and select "Python 2.7" in the runtime.
+Do not forget to set a role - `Create a custom role` will do.
+The rest we can leave it as it is and click "Next".
+Click "Create Function".

 ![configure trigger](https://github.com/Emelieh21/where-is-my-train/blob/master/screenshots/configure_triggers.png)

-4. In the `Configuration` - set the endpoint.
+6. In the `Configuration` - set the endpoint.
 If you use a Lambda function add